conley97/Streaming-Service-Recommendations/README.md

 - **Search Functionality:** Search for specific titles using various filters such as movies, TV shows, or both.
 - **Title Details:** Click on a title to view detailed information including poster, description, rating, and streaming services.

-## Screenshots

-(You can add screenshots of your application here to give a visual preview)

 ## Dependencies

 - Python 3.x